Zeltrut/Zeltrut.org/README.md

 # zeltrut.org
-A place to showcase my achievements and my portfolio of everything so far
+A place to showcase my achievements and my portfolio of everything I have accomplished so far

 www.zeltrut.org
 or